Nonprofit Donation Processing: The Ultimate Guide [Updated 2025]

 3 Types of Payments Nonprofits Should Accept

 There are a few different ways your donors will give online.
-As a nonprofit, you will need a processing system that can accept each type of payment.
+You’ll need a processing system that can accept each of these payment types.

 1. Credit/debit card payments